target/strelka/docs/README.md

 #### strelka-oneshot
 This client app is designed to be used to submit a single file from command line and receive the result for it immediately.
-This is useful if you want to test the functionality of strelka without having to write a config file (like with strelka-fileshot).
+This is useful if you want to test the functionality of Strelka without having to write a config file (like with strelka-fileshot).

 An example execution could look like: